jindajia/ParallelPrimeFinder/ReadME.md

 #### Part3 - Removing Broadcast
 One of time-consuming operations is broadcasting.
 OpenMPI has offered 6 broadcasting algorithms which are basic linear, chain, pipeline, split binary tree, binary tree, binomial tree.
 In this report, we only care about binary tree algorithm, which is more common and efficient.
-When there are more processor, each time of broadcasting will take more iterations. $$iterations =  \left \lfloor  \log_{2}{p}  \right \rfloor$$ because each iteration takes roughly same time, increasing processors will also increasing times on broadcasting.
+When the number of processors increased, each time of broadcasting will take more iterations. $$iterations =  \left \lfloor  \log_{2}{p}  \right \rfloor$$
+Because each iteration takes roughly same amount of time, increasing processors will also increasing time on broadcasting.
 The single broadcast time rises logarithmically.
 Let's take a look of our result.
+Part3 is the result after removing broadcasting mechanism.
 | Processors | 2  | 4  | 6  | 8  | 12 |
 |------------|----|----|----|----|----|
 | Part2      | 104.036097 | 55.539209 | 35.828890 | 30.222937 | 24.481947 |